Home

 9. Improve product pages

-Your product page must answer three questions: What is that?
-What good is that for me?
+Your product page must answer three questions: What is it?
+What does it do for me?
 Why should I trust you?
 Create clarity in all three areas.

 High-quality images with multiple views